<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h3 class="wp-block-heading"><strong>Evaluate Caregiver Training and Qualifications</strong></h3>

-<p>Caregivers should have proper training and experience.</p>
+<p>Caregivers should have real training and experience behind them.</p>

 <ul class="wp-block-list">